 If you want to “spring it” on your spouse, you still need to give them a little warning.
-A few days to a week before, casually mention it, and the day of let them know you want to go ahead a look over the budget that evening.
+A few days to a week before, casually mention it, and the day of let them know you want to go ahead a look at the budget that evening.
 You know your partner better than I do, so do what would make them the most comfortable!

 Grab a few beers, some snacks, whatever will make you both feel casual and not like you’re in a board meeting.

 Don’t start with the budget.
 Talk about your goals first.
-Let your spouse know that you are doing this because you want to work from home, buy a house, retire in 10 years, buy a car, pay for the kids college, whatever.
+Let your spouse know that you are doing this because you want to work from home, buy a house, retire in 10 years, buy a car, pay for the kids’ college, whatever.

 Don’t forget to talk about short-term goals.
 They generally seem more attainable and therefore more attractive.
 “I want to start a blog this year; I want to pay off all our debt; I want to pay our bills on time; etc.”

 Then sit down and listen, make notes if you have to.
 What does your partner want?
 Do they have different big goals?
-Or short term goals?
-My husband’s current short term goal is to build a gun himself.
+Or short-term goals?
+My husband’s current short-term goal is to build a gun himself.
 Does this in anyway contribute to our financial well-being??
 Nope.
 But it doesn’t necessarily hurt our financial well-being, so why not?
 Plus, incorporating their short-term goals can help you stay in budget.
 Now when we are discussing ordering pizza vs. cooking, I can simply say “That’s gun-money.”
 Or “That’s moving money” (we are looking to buy a house soon.)

 Review the budget together.
-Ask your spouse to help you check over it.
+Ask your spouse to help you check it.
 Did you miss anything?
 Have they caught the finance bug and think you should lower the grocery budget?
 Do they think you each have enough “fun money”?